 There are between 100 and 200 Trauma and Orthopaedic Registrar Training Posts or National Training Numbers (NTNs) available each year (colloquially referred to as ‘numbers’).
 These jobs are divided up according to deaneries.
 This number can change considerably each year.
-Below summarises the number of registrar jobs advertised over the last few years and the competition ratios.
+Below summarises the competition ratios for registrar jobs over the last few years.

 The graph below shows the annual change in applicant numbers and those successfully appointed after interview.